-- 1 How to establish a connection with Agent. - 2 How to log in to Agent. - 3 How to retrieve a list of the Virtuozzo Containers from the Hardware Node. - 4 How to restart a Container.
+- 1 How to establish a connection with Agent. - 2 How to log in to Agent. - 3 How to retrieve the virtual environment list from the host server. - 4 How to restart a virtual environment.

 Steps 1 and 2 are the necessary steps that must be taken in any Agent application.
-The steps 2 and 3 have demonstrated how to work with Virtuozzo Containers.
+The steps 2 and 3 have demonstrated how to work with virtual environments.
 The vzaenvm interface is not limited to those two tasks of course.
 You can refer to the Parallels Agent XML Reference guide for the complete documentation of the vzaenvm and other interfaces.